-Summertime means sun, beach, and lots of play outdoors with your dog or cat (did you know that adventurous cats is a growing trend?).
+Summertime means sun, beach, and lots of play outdoors with your dog or cat (did you know that adventurous cats are a growing trend?).
 Summer can be a great time to bond with your pet.
 But higher temperatures also mean higher risks for our furry companions - more injuries, more skin and ear infections, and a possibility of a heat stroke.

 1. Provide plenty of water and shade